mer20014/cse210-tc03/README.md

 Marco Varela:
 I am from Mexico City, my major is Software Engineering and my minor is Data Science, this is my second year here at BYU-Idaho
+I enjoy learning programming and new languages, I am currently learning English and French (Spanish is my native language)

 Matthew Young
 I am from Livermore, California and this is my sixth semester at BYU-I and I am majoring in Data Science.
 I have two younger siblings one brother and one sister and my family owns two dogs one that is a bernese mountain dog and one golden retriever.
 I enjoy playing video games, board games, and being outdoors.